BarryCoding/fork-vue3-docs/src/study/components/slots.md

 By using slots, our `<FancyButton>` is more flexible and reusable.
 We can now use it in different places with different inner content, but all with the same fancy styling.

-Vue components' slot mechanism is inspired by the [native Web Component `<slot>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot), but with additional capabilities that we will see later.
+Vue components' slot mechanism is inspired by the [native Web Component `<slot>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot)

 ## Render Scope {#render-scope}